rcoedo/simplesite/README.md

 3. `$ make prod`
 4. Your output will be in `dist/`

+## Javascript

+If you rely heavily on javascript I recommend to keep your js as a separate submodule.
+You can bundle it yourself with your favourite tool and throw the bundle in src/static.

 ## Things you should know

 * `src/html` is copied to `dist/`